-We are so happy you are here.
-During this time, the Roycemore School campus is closed, but learning continues and so does the important work of the Admissions and Financial Aid Team.
-In lieu of in-person meetings and campus tours, we have created this page in order to provide you with important information, resources, and opportunities to hear from Roycemore community members.
+We are so happy you are here!
+During this time, we want to provide each person with an admissions process that is safe and comfortable for them.
+We have created this page in order to provide you with important information, resources, and opportunities to hear from Roycemore community members.
 We hope you will reach out with questions and/or to schedule a phone call or video chat.
 We are all in this together and all of us here at Roycemore are here to help support you as you consider the right fit for your child’s educational future.

 Roycemore is one of the most diverse schools on the North Shore, with students from a wide variety of cultural, socio-economic and geographic backgrounds.
 Teachers are always available to provide one-on-one support and quickly understand how to motivate students, taking them from where they are to where they aspire to be, in order to succeed in Roycemore’s academically challenging college-prep program.
 Just as every student at Roycemore is treated as an individual, we understand that every path to enrollment is as unique as the family undertaking the process.
 I have provided you with a helpful application guide.
 If you have any questions, please feel free to contact me directly.